 Being the most versatile resource, water is a key element in making sure that daily operations run smoothly.
-Office buildings need to ensure the availability of their water supply in order to cater to its customers, personnel and tenants properly as well as to maintain clean and workable spaces.
+All buildings and spaces need to ensure their water supply's availability to cater to its customers, personnel and tenants properly and to maintain clean and workable spaces.
 Despite its seemingly limitless supply, water is still a scarce resource and it's our duty to handle it responsibly and efficiently.
 We understand that every liter that's consumed is a liter potentially taken from communities or agriculture that needs it as well.